List of Rambo characters: Michael Reed Ericson

 Michael Reed Ericson (Martin Kove), one of Murdock's associates, is a CIA paramilitary operative and skillful mercenary pilot who can fly fixed and rotary-winged aircraft equally well.
 He seems a pleasant character, who attempts to befriend Rambo.
 When Murdoch orders Rambo's betrayal, he reluctantly complies.
 When Rambo flies the POWs back to the base, Ericson greets Rambo and congratulates him for surviving, only for Rambo to knock him unconscious with a machine gun over a misunderstanding.

 Lifer

 Lifer, another of Murdock's mercenaries, a CIA paramilitary operative (Steve Williams) is a seedy-looking character who, along with Ericson, betrays Rambo on Murdoch's orders.
 When Trautman argues, Lifer holds a gun to his head.
 At the end when Rambo returns with the POWs, Lifer hides amongst the Army personnel helping the POWs onto waiting ambulances.

 Lieutenant Tay

 Lieutenant Tay is a vicious POW-camp officer played by George Kee Cheung.
 Tay, who tortures the POWs and Rambo when he is captured, is ultimately killed by Rambo in revenge for the death of Co-Bao.

 Captain Vinh

-Captain Vinh, P.O.W.
-Camp commander.
+Captain Vinh, POW Camp commander.
 Ends up burned to death in a fire set by Rambo.